jinhongjung/pyrwr/README.md

 	- [ ] undirected graph
 	- [ ] bipartite network
 - [ ] to add conditional statements for checking the following
-	- [x] is the graph positively weighted?
-	- [x] is the given seed's id out of range?
-	- [x] is the format of the given data invalid?
 	- [ ] does the graph contain deadend nodes?
-	- [x] is the range of node ids invalid?
 - [ ] to perform tests on various settings
 	- [ ] tests on unwiehgted & directed graphs
+	- [ ] tests on weighted & directed graphs
 	- [ ] tests on unweighted & undirected graphs
-	- [ ] tests on weighted & directed graphs
 	- [ ] tests on weighted & undirected graphs
-	- [ ] tests on deadend nodes
 - [ ] to add logging with logger and tqdm
 	- [ ] to add logger
-	- [x] to polish tqdm things
-- [x] to add comments
-- [ ] to prepare setup process
+- [ ] to add comments
-- [x] to write documents